 Flaxseed gel is a well-loved ingredient within the curly community because it gives curls definition without flaking.
 It's also super DIY-able—a concept I love because it means I know exactly what's going into my products and, more importantly, my hair.

-There are plenty of promising claims about flaxseed gel (like that it can help hair grow, keep the scalp healthy, and even reverse gray hair).
+There are plenty of claims made about flaxseed gel (like that it can help hair grow, keep the scalp healthy, and even reverse gray hair).
 So to separate fact from fiction and help you DIY your own dream gel, I enlisted the help of Huetiful Salon's Monique Clay.
 Below, everything you need to know about this purported miracle ingredient and how to reap its benefits from the comfort of your vanity.

 What Is Flaxseed?